docascode/sphinx-docfx-yaml/docs/markup_reference.md

 # Google/Numpy Style Docstring

 You are free to write your docstrings in these two kinds of styles.
-Examples are show [here](http://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html?highlight=numpy).
+Examples are shown [here](http://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html?highlight=numpy).

 Although you are able to mix content in these two styles together with RST format contents, it is not recommended by us avoiding potential conflictions.